raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 From the Options menu, you can toggle an optional "Hard Mode" that affects Arcade Mode and Daily Run.
 This mode will cut the amount of time you earn from HEXA matches in half!

-> 💡 *Hard Mode has separate on-line leaderboards.
+> 💡 *Hard Mode has separate on-line leaderboards on Playdate.
 Compete for a high score!*

 # Mission Mode